davemorrissey/subsampling-scale-image-view/README.md

 ## Extending functionality

-Take a look at the sample app for a simple implementation showing the view in a `ViewPager` with an `OnClickListener` and an `OnLongClickListener`.
-I'll add more examples to this soon.
+Take a look at the sample app for examples of classes that overlay graphics on top of the image so that they move and scale with it. `FreehandView` adds event detection, capturing only the touch events it needs so pan and zoom still work normally.

 ## About